peterfabakker/PyHRP/README.md

 ### The Dissimilarity Matrix

 The dissimilarity matrix is an integral component to generating dendrograms like the one above.
-The dissimilarity matrix explains how "dissimilar" each two pair of timeseries within our universe are.
+The dissimilarity matrix explains how "dissimilar" each pair of timeseries within our universe are.
 PyHRP provides implementations for three different types of dissimilarity matrices to be chosen by the user.

 #### CorrDissimilarity
 A dissimilarity matrix based on 'CorrDissimilarity' dissimilarities has its (i,j)<sup>th</sup> element equal to ((1-p<sub>i,j</sub>)/2)<sup>1/2</sup>, where p<sub>i,j</sub> is the correlation between timeseries i and j.
 Hence, positively correlated timeseries are deemed 'similar', while negatively correlated timeseries are deemed 'not similar'.